vnedunch/my-first-repo/readme.txt

 Hello GitHub!
-Hello Git Hub.. its my second update..
+Hello Git Hub.. its my second update..This line is from the new-feature branch.